 - ¼ cup (5 g) granulated sugar

-- 2 tbsp (30 mL) Specially Selected Pure Maple Syrup
+- 2 tablespoon (30 mL) Specially Selected Pure Maple Syrup

 - 3 large eggs

-- 5 cups + 1 tbsp (633 g) all purpose flour, plus more for dusting work surface
+- 5 cups + 1 tablespoon (633 g) all purpose flour, plus more for dusting work surface

 - 2 sticks (1 cup; 16 tbsp) unsalted butter, softened to room temperature and cut into cubes

 - 1 teaspoon vanilla extract